soblenes32/deepracer-racetrack-route-generator/README.md

 - Straight_Track => Algorithm assumes circular track.
 This could be changed if there are nontrivial instances in the future.

 ## Acknowledgements
-Special thanks to Jorge Silva whose fantastic [blog post](https://medium.com/myplanet-musings/the-best-path-a-deepracer-can-learn-2a468a3f6d64) has partially inspired this approach.
+- Special thanks to Jorge Silva whose fantastic [blog post](https://medium.com/myplanet-musings/the-best-path-a-deepracer-can-learn-2a468a3f6d64) has partially inspired this approach.

-Special thanks to ARCC for their concise [blog post](https://medium.com/@autonomousracecarclub/visualizing-aws-deepracer-waypoints-9b94e6311b7a) primer on how to load DeepRacer track data.
+- Special thanks to ARCC for their concise [blog post](https://medium.com/@autonomousracecarclub/visualizing-aws-deepracer-waypoints-9b94e6311b7a) primer on how to load DeepRacer track data.
+- Racetrack data sourced from [AWS DeepRacer workshop samples](https://github.com/aws-samples/aws-deepracer-workshops/tree/master/log-analysis)